boratanrikulu/skyddad/README.md

 - All mails are encrypted by using [**Stream Cipher Algorithm (CFB)**](https://golang.org/pkg/crypto/cipher/#Stream).
 - You can simply see if mails are changed.
 Mail hashes are calculated by using SHA-256 algorithm [**crypto/sha256**](https://golang.org/pkg/crypto/sha256).
+- Mails are signed by using [**ED25519 Algorithm**](https://golang.org/pkg/crypto/ed25519/).
+That is an automatic oparetion.
+When you signup to system private and public keys are created.
+When you send a mail, the mail will be signed by using your private key.
+Users checks received emails signatures by checking from-user's public key.

 ## Installation